Best Asian cities for digital nomads according to travel bloggers

 Internet in Kaohsiung (or Taiwan in general) is the fastest I’ve ever seen.
 I bought a 30-day tourist SIM card (1000NT) which gave me unlimited 4G internet for the entire month.
 I used this SIM to create a personal hotspot and connected up to 5 devices simultaneously, without any problems!

 Besides all these benefits there are also plenty of things to see and do in Kaohsiung, you can read more in this Kaohsiung itinerary.

 #15: Ubud, Bali, Indonesia

 Gianni Bianchini, Nomad Is Beautiful

-Regarding the internet, you’ll be on a safe side if you work in cafes or co-working spaces like HUBUD – a fantastic place for creative.
-A day pass costs $20, a monthly pass with umlimited hours is for $275.
+Regarding the internet, you’ll be on the safe side if you work in cafes or co-working spaces like HUBUD – a fantastic place for creativity.
+A day pass costs $20, a monthly pass with unlimited hours is $275.

 Moreover, there are oodles of organic vegetarian restaurants in Ubud where you can work with your laptop.
 Meals are for very reasonable prices here: lunch in a local warung for 3$, or $10 for a fabulous Italian pizza.

 Gwangju in South Korea’s Jeollanamdo province probably doesn’t leap out at you as a go-to digital nomad destination.
 It doesn’t have the cosmopolitan status of Seoul or Busan, and the entire province tends to be looked down upon by Koreans as a bit of a rural backwater.

 My two and a half years living and working in Gwangju painted an entirely different picture.
 The fast internet, inclusive ex-pat scene, and Gwangju’s status as a transportation hub within South Korea made it a perfect base from which to work and explore.